-- Political donations: AllianzGI does not support using shareholder funds for political donations, and supports disclosure and justification to shareholders of all substantial political expenditures. - Diversity and human capital management: AllianzGI generally supports proposals seeking enhanced reporting of the company's efforts to enhance diversity of boards, management and workforce.
-We will support shareholder proposals seeking enhanced reporting of human capital data, including composition of the workforce, employee turnover, absenteeism rates, gender diversity and other useful indicators that help investors assess companies' human capital management practices.
-AllianzGI normally supports resolutions seeking introduction of policies and statements that explicitly prohibit discrimination and promote equal opportunities at investee companies. - Climate change: AllianzGI supports shareholder proposals seeking information on the climate related financial, physical or regulatory risks and how the company identifies, measures, and manages such risks.
-We normally support shareholder proposals calling for the reduction of GHG emissions, subject to our assessment of the company's efforts and improvements achieved.
-We also vote for shareholder proposals requesting a report/ disclosure of company's goals on GHG emissions from operations and/or products, as appropriate.
-AllianzGI generally supports proposals requesting that a company report on its energy efficiency policies and the feasibility of developing/switching to renewable energy sources.
+Climate change: AllianzGI supports shareholder proposal asking companies to report on their climate change strategy in alignment with the Paris Agreement and within the framework described above as well as environmental policies.
+We support shareholder proposals seeking information on climate-related financial, physical or regulatory risks and how the company identifies, measures, and manages such risks.
+We support shareholder proposals calling for the reduction of GHG emissions, subject to our assessment of the company's efforts and improvements achieved.
+We also vote for shareholder proposals requesting a report/disclosure of a company's goals on GHG emissions from operations and/or products as well as progress against these goals.
+AllianzGI supports proposals requesting that a company report on its energy efficiency policies and the feasibility of developing/switching to renewable energy sources.